Pyprohly/reddit-api-doc-notes/docs/api-reference/moderation.rst

 .. csv-table:: API Errors
    :header: "Error","Status Code","Description","Example"

-   "USER_DOESNT_EXIST","400","The user name specified by `user` does not exist."," ``{""fields"": [""user""], ""explanation"": ""that user doesn't exist"", ""message"": ""Bad Request"", ""reason"": ""USER_DOESNT_EXIST""}``
+   "USER_DOESNT_EXIST","400","The user specified by `user` does not exist."," ``{""fields"": [""user""], ""explanation"": ""that user doesn't exist"", ""message"": ""Bad Request"", ""reason"": ""USER_DOESNT_EXIST""}``
    "
    "BAD_SR_NAME","400","The subreddit specified by `subreddit` does not exist.","